Bootstrapping mirror pairs: The beginning of the end: Beyond Dynkin mirror pairs: sunshine quivers

-In abelian quivers, all gauge nodes are $\U(1)$ and most flavour nodes are rank 1.
-Hence, for brevity and clarity in quiver diagrams, we omit all gauge node labels and only retain flavour node labels for rank $>1$.
+In Abelian quivers, all gauge nodes are $\U(1)$ and most flavor nodes are rank 1.
+Hence, for brevity and clarity in quiver diagrams, we omit all gauge node labels and only retain flavor node labels for rank $>1$.

-We propose a correspondence between the properties of an abelian sunshine quiver and its mirror.
-The number of consecutive balanced $\U(1)$ gauge nodes (a `balanced chain' of $\U(1)$s) is mirror to bond multiplicity or number of flavours\footnote{Recall that gauging a $\U(1)$ combines all flavour nodes, and number of flavours translates to bond multiplicity of the edge between the original gauge node endpoint and the new $\U(1)$ node.} in its dual quiver.
+We propose a correspondence between the properties of an Abelian sunshine quiver and its mirror.
+The number of consecutive balanced $\U(1)$ gauge nodes (a ``balanced chain'' of $\U(1)$s) is a mirror to bond multiplicity or number of flavors\footnote{Recall that gauging a $\U(1)$ combines all flavor nodes, and number of flavors translates to bond multiplicity of the edge between the original gauge node endpoint and the new $\U(1)$ node.} in its dual quiver.

-The mathematical basis behind this duality is straightforward: a chain of $k-1$ balanced $\U(1)$ gauge nodes (i.e.\ $k$ edges) contributes $\SU(k)$ to the Coulomb branch $G_\mathcal{C}$, whereas $k$ flavours (by definition) or a bond of multiplicity $k$ contributes $\SU(k)$ to the Higgs branch $G_\mathcal{H}$.
-This stems from the relation between the transverse space $A_n$ and $a_k$ that appears in the Growth and Fusion algorithm.
+The mathematical basis behind this duality is straightforward: a chain of $k-1$ balanced $\U(1)$ gauge nodes (i.e.\ $k$ edges) contributes $\SU(k)$ to the Coulomb branch $G_\mathcal{C}$, whereas $k$ flavors (by definition) or a bond of multiplicity $k$ contributes $\SU(k)$ to the Higgs branch $G_\mathcal{H}$.
+This stems from the relation between the transverse space $A_n$ and $a_k$ that appears in the growth and fusion algorithm.

-More specifically, a balanced $\U(1)$ chain on a ray is dual to loop bond multiplicity, and a balanced $\U(1)$ chain in the loop (separating two overbalanced loop nodes) corresponds to the number of flavours.
+More specifically, a balanced $\U(1)$ chain on a ray is dual to loop bond multiplicity, and a balanced $\U(1)$ chain in the loop (separating two overbalanced loop nodes) corresponds to the number of flavors.

-We can use these dualities to build arbitrarily large abelian sunshine quivers.
-Starting with the simplest such theory --- consider a loop of $\U(1)$ gauge nodes connected by single bonds, which all have a rank 1 flavour node attached (rays of length 1).
+We can use these dualities to build arbitrarily large Abelian sunshine quivers.
+Starting with the simplest such theory --- consider a loop of $\U(1)$ gauge nodes connected by single bonds, which all have a rank 1 flavor node attached (rays of length 1).
 These are all self-dual.
 In the notation we introduced, this is $[n,\{1^n\},\{1^n\},\{r_{1,1},r_{2,1},r_{3,1},...,r_{n,1}\}]$ for a size-$n$ loop.
-For example, such quivers corresponding to loops of size 3 and 4 are as follows (note $\HS_\mathcal{C}(t)=\HS_\mathcal{H}(t)$ indicates self-duality):
+For example, such quivers corresponding to loops of size 3 and 4 are as follows (note $\HS_\mathcal{C}(t)=\HS_\mathcal{H}(t)$ indicates self-duality): \begin{widetext}

-\textbf{Adding Loop Nodes and Flavours}
+\subsubsection{Adding loop nodes and flavours}

-One modification to the simplest sunshine quivers to obtain new 3d mirror pairs is to add flavours to one quiver and loop nodes to its mirror.
-For instance, starting from the simple 4-loop sunshine quiver in \eqref{eqn:sunshine4}, $[4,\{1,1,1,1\},\{1,1,1,1\},\{r_{1,1},r_{2,1},r_{3,1},r_{4,1}\}]$, we can obtain the following mirror pair (modifications are coloured blue):
+One modification to the simplest sunshine quivers to obtain new 3D mirror pairs is to add flavours to one quiver and loop nodes to its mirror.
+For instance, starting from the simple four-loop sunshine quiver in \eqref{eqn:sunshine4}, $[4,\{1,1,1,1\},\{1,1,1,1\},\{r_{1,1},r_{2,1},r_{3,1},r_{4,1}\}]$, we can obtain the following mirror pair: